 I didn't get a lot of information about parks or attractions that may be in the Disney pipeline, but I did get the feeling that great things are brewing.
 There is a palpable sense of optimism and creativity emanating from the nondescript Glendale buildings.
 "Disneyland will never be completed...as long as there is imagination left in the world," is another famous Walt-ism.
 Thankfully, there appears to be plenty of imagination to go around among today's Imagineers.

-By the way, you too can now visit Walt Disney Imagineering.
-Adventures by Disney, a guided tour company, includes a stop on its Hollywood and Disney Resort trip.
+By the way, you can now visit Walt Disney Imagineering.
+Adventures by Disney, a guided tour company, includes a stop on its Disneyland Resort and Southern California Escape itinerary.